Shopify/better-html/README.md

 We wrap the contents of the script tag, including everything between the original `<script>` and `</script>`, into a safety check that raises an exception if a rogue `</script>` tag is inserted as a result of ruby data being interpolated anywhere.

-The same strategy is applied to other tags which contain non-html data, such as `<textarea>`.
+The same strategy is applied to other tags which contain non-html data, such as `<textarea>`, including html comments and CDATA tags.

 In addition to this runtime validation, this gem provides test helpers that makes it easy to write a test to assert `.to_json` is used in every script tag and